By: Tom Regis, NFI Certified Master Hearth Professional

 - Those who prioritize convenience and easy maintenance.

-- Urban dwellers with fire restrictions on wood burning.
+- Urban dwellers with fire restrictions on wood burning who need a smokeless fire pit that’s more eco-friendly.

-- People who prefer a sleek, modern aesthetic for their outdoor space.
+- People who prefer a sleek, modern aesthetic to match their landscaping.

 Making the Final Decision